Family Law and De Facto Relationships

 De facto relationships are dealt with under the Family Law Act 1975 as a result in changes to the law in which all states and territories with the exception of Western Australia passed their power in relation to dealing with the division of property between de factos to the Commonwealth Government.
 The changes to the law also mean that same-sex relationships are dealt with within the act in precisely the same way as all other relationships.

 The Legal Definition Of A “De Facto” Relationship

-According to the Family Law Act you are in a de facto relationship with another person if you are not legally married to each other, you are not related by family and you have a relationship as a couple living together on a genuine domestic basis.
+The Act states you are in a de facto relationship with another person if you are not legally married to each other, you are not related by family and you have a relationship as a couple living together on a genuine domestic basis.

 - the duration of the relationship;

 - the nature and extent of common residence;